 plastics were sent to a location in Camden County.
 Ilene Wright talked about creating a Green Team Auxiliary group for presentations on many topics, including food waste and for using plastic-free products.
-Gues Ruth Darlington would be interested in serving on this group. • Other Grant Applications/Projects--Arbor Day Foundation has grants available.
+Guest Ruth Darlington would be interested in serving on this group. • Other Grant Applications/Projects--Arbor Day Foundation has grants available.
 The Tree Recovery Program also has grants, which are a donation of tree seedlings, due 1/26/23.
 Also, Sustainable Jersey has grants thru sponsorship with PSEG due 2/10/23.
 The Twp. has capital budget money for a lightening detection system/weather station in Hartford Crossing Park.
 Phase 3 of this lightening detection/weather station project was proposed for parks in the Village, including the canoe trail.
 You can apply to PSEG for either $10,000 or $20,000.
 Board members were asked if they would recommend Phase II of the Lightening Detection/weather station in the Village, or to fund the climate change & resiliency element to the Twp.
 Master Plan as now required by the State.
-Voice vote was in favor of applying for Phase III of the lightening detection/weather station for the Village. • Oak/Acorn Project – It was decided to scrap the project as a committee, by motion of Bo Petrillo and second by Ileen.
+Voice vote was in favor of applying for Phase III of the lightening detection/weather station for the Village. • Oak/Acorn Project – It was decided to abandon the project as a committee, by motion of Bo Petrillo and second by Ileen.
 Motion approved unanimously.
 It was suggested that one of the Rotaries may be interested to take over. • Community Information/Educational Programs and Topics – March 14, 2023 Possible topics for inclusion are the Lanternfly, Certified Wildlife Habitat, Wetlands & Wetlands Buffers, and Green Friendly household items.
 Speakers need to be confirmed so advertising for the event can begin.
 Wildlife habitat is a national certification.
 Rutgers has grant programs for creating wildlife habitat and rain gardens.
 Guest Cecilia Schmidt was invited by Bob Lee, as she is a resident and noted Landscape Architect who has worked in this area her entire career.
 She mentioned that the Pinelands Nursery may be able to donate materials to create a demonstration garden.
 She is also experienced in the process, and offered to help with the task and speak at the program.
 Pamela Sloves & Robert Lee will work with Cecilia on this topic.
 The committee discussed educating the public on leaf collection and how it is beneficial to the environment.
 Mention to HOA’s to this in educating their members.
 Bo Petrillo will speak to the public on wetlands, as will Ilene Wright on green household items & food packaging, Speakers event to take place at the Public Safety Building on March 14th.
 20-25 minutes per speaker. • Cross County Connection MTA meeting – Looking to get certification as a Safe Routes to School Community • Community Composting project - No update • Bike Rodeo in coordination with Police Dept. - No Update • _Farm Market – No Update • _ROSI – Complete review and Recommendation (Monitor) – No Update • _NJ Future - Technical Assistance for FEMA Community Rating System/ Flood Resiliency and Mitigation (Monitor) - No updates • _Plastic Bag Ban - No Updates • _Rain Garden Project with PPA and Rutgers (Monitor) - No updates.

 New Business • Tree City USA - February 15th is the deadline to submit our application.
 Bo Petrillo will assist Beth in preparing the submission. • Earth Day - April 22, 2023.
 This date selected for the annual Towns Wide Yard Sale (in conjuction with the Womans Club) and Tree Seedling Distribution @ Freedom Park.
 Beth has reached out to the Womans Club; awaiting a reply.